History of the Philippines (1946–1965): Garcia administration (1957–1961)

-The Macapagal administration (1961–1965)
+Macapagal administration (1961–1965)

 In the 1961 presidential election, Macapagal ran against Garcia and defeated the incumbent president by a 55% to 45% margin.
 Seeking to stimulate economic development, Macapagal took the advice of supporters and allowed the Philippine peso to float on the free currency exchange market.
 His reform efforts were blocked by the Nacionalistas, who dominated the House of Representatives and the Senate at that time.
 Nonetheless, his presidency achieved growth and prosperity for the nation.

 Among the most significant achievements of Macapagal as president were the abolition of tenancy and accompanying land reform program in the Agricultural Land Reform Code of 1963.
 He also changed the date of celebration of Philippine independence from July 4 to June 12, the latter date having been the day when in 1898, Emilio Aguinaldo declared independence from Spain.
 Later, Macapagal told author Stanley Karnow that the reason for the change was that American embassy celebrations were visited more than the Filipino reception on the July 4 American independence day.

 Macapagal was defeated for re-election in 1965 by Senate President Ferdinand Marcos, a former Liberal Party ally who defected to the Nacionalista Party to challenge the incumbent president.